atrixchain/atrix/docs/developers/guides/incentives_registration.md

 # Smart Contract Incentive Registration

-Learn how to register smart contract incentives through [Evmos Governance](../../users/governance/overview.md). {synopsis}
+Learn how to register smart contract incentives through [Atrix Governance](../../users/governance/overview.md). {synopsis}

 An incentive for a smart contract can be registered through governance to encourage more interaction with that contract.
 Users who interact with a registered contract (eg. through submission of transactions) will have rewards distributed to them.
 These rewards are essentially cash-back for the gas spent on the initial transactions.